fruit trees

 After Sales Service

-After sales attention: We want to be your partner until the end
+After-sales after-sales service: We want to be your partner until the end

 After-sales service

-- Prior visit.
+- Pre-planting visit.

 - Fallow check (bare root), acclimatization check (spring bag).

-- Plantation visit.
+- Planting visit.

-- Budding visit (bare root).
+- Sprouting visit (bare root).

 - Development visit (spring bag).